 - Undertake a Thai Educational Needs Assessment (TENA)

-- Develop personal program
+- Develop a personal program

 - Review Multiple Delivery Options

 - Classroom (our site)

 - ‘At Your Desk’ – at your company